FNNDSC/pl-pfdo_med2img/README.rst

 Abstract
 --------

-`pl-pfdo_med2img` is a ChRIS plugin that can recursively walk down a directory tree and perform a 'med2image' on files in each directory. (optionally filtered by some simple expression).
-Results of each operation are saved in output tree that  preserves the input directory structure.
+``pl-pfdo_med2img`` is a ChRIS plugin about a ``pfdo_med2image`` module.
+Consult the ``pfdo_med2image`` (repo)[https://github.com/FNNDSC/pfdo_med2image] for additional information -- this plugin wrapper exposes the same CLI contract with the exceptio that the input and output directories are positional mandatory arguments in the plugin, but named and optional in the module.

 Synopsis